splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 7. Set the IP address type to ``IPv4``.

-8. Specify the security group or groups controlling inbound and outbound traffic for the endpoint, and set the outbound rule for the selected security groups open for port ``443``.
-If you're using HTTPS, you need to configure inbound rules only.
+8. Specify the security group controlling traffic for the endpoint.
+Set the inbound rule to HTTPS protocol and the ``443`` port.

   The following image shows the security options for AWS PrivateLink: